delftswa2017/desosa2017/.github/CONTRIBUTING.md

 # Contributing to DESOSA 2017

-To be able to contribute to this repository, fork this repository on your personal account and submit a pull request on your fork.
+To be able to contribute to this repository, fork this repository on your personal account and submit a pull request from your fork.
 To avoid conflicts when merging the chapters we kindly ask you to consider the following guidelines when submitting a chapter.

 ## Naming conventions